Tonight's 'Southern Charm' Episode Is Called 'To Liver Die,' Which Does Not Sound Good For Shep

 ‘Southern Charm’ Cast Members Before They Were Bravo Reality Stars

-Alcoholrehab.com says that the liver is the body’s garbage can, and so alcohol and drugs make for a rotten garbage can.
-And it’s possible that the elevated liver levels, and the role the liver plays in digestion could be what is causing Shep’s bad cholesterol levels to be high.
+Alcoholrehab says that the liver is the body’s garbage can, and so alcohol and drugs make for a rotten garbage can.
+And it’s possible that the elevated liver levels and the role the liver plays in digestion could be what is causing Shep’s bad cholesterol levels to be high.
 The site lays out the functions of the liver.

-But the site agrees with Southern Charm’s Dr. Billy that if Shep takes a break from alcohol for a bit, and then reduces the amount that he drinks, he can bounce back.
+But the site agrees with Southern Charm’s Dr. Billy that if Shep takes a break from alcohol for a bit and then reduces the amount that he drinks, he can bounce back.
 But if there is no change, Shep can expect dire consequences.

 “An individual who is abusing alcohol may exhibit an isolated rise in GGT.
 This enzyme should return to normal levels in the blood stream if the person stops drinking for a few weeks.
 A rise in AST and ALT could indicate alcoholic hepatitis or cirrhosis of the liver.”